mircealungu/TID_Lecture_Notes/graphical_principles_for_web_design.md

 There was a time when it seemed, for a little while, that UI design was solved.
 We had WIMP.
 We had native widgets.
 We had cross-platform UI widget libraries: e.g. Qt, Swing for Java.

 We had GUI builders.
-These were drag and drop interfaces in which you would create your windows and associate events to the various elements in the UI design.
+These were drag and drop interfaces in which you would create your windows with mouse drag-and-drop and then simply associate events to the various elements in the UI design.

+We also had guidelines for how to create these native interfaces, like the most excellent and still relevant Apple [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/).

 ## The Web
 And then the web happened.
 And everybody started doing their own widgets and designs, and programmers were free again to be creative.
 And we had Flash interactive-full-of-color-and-idiosyncracy websites.